AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 5

 in Kensington Gardens, LONDON.
 This camp will close on

-(b) All women's Services, less WRNS, will be accommodated in
+(b) All Women's Services, less WRNS, will be accommodated in

-a hutted camp in Busboy Park, LONDON.
+a hutted camp in Bushey Park, LONDON.

 2. BEDDING

-Male ORs will carry the navy issue stretchers, but all
+Male ORs will carry the Navy issue stretchers, but all

 other sleeping requirements will be provided at the camps.